 They arrive through the body.

 On the morning of January 1, I pack an orange suitcase.
 The act is deliberate, slow, and unexpectedly revealing.
-Packing, I come to realize, is not merely logistical.
+Packing, I come to realise, is more than logistical.
 It is an embodied practice of identity negotiation.
 What I choose to carry, what I leave behind, and how I tolerate the uncertainty created by that space becomes a form of inquiry into who I am becoming.

 Identity is often narrated as stable or cumulative, something we have rather than something we continuously do.
 Sociological and narrative scholars have long challenged this assumption, arguing that identity is formed through ongoing meaning-making, particularly at moments of transition (Giddens, 1991; Bruner, 2004).
 January 1, framed as a beginning, intensifies this process.

 As I pack, I notice what is absent.
-I do not pack teaching materials.
-I do not pack contingency plans.
-I do not pack symbols of productivity.
+I leave behind teaching materials.
+I leave behind contingency plans.
+I leave behind symbols of productivity.
 This absence is intentional.
 For decades, my professional identity as an educator within precarious academic labour has required constant preparedness and an outward orientation shaped by what Butler (2004) describes as the demand to render oneself intelligible and viable within institutional norms.
 Packing without these artifacts is a quiet refusal of that script.

-This is not an abandonment of identity, but a suspension.
+This is a suspension of identity rather than an abandonment.
 A temporary loosening that creates space for becoming.

 Anxiety, Uncertainty, and the Body

 Transitions often activate anxiety, particularly when identity has been tethered to performance and responsibility.
-Rather than conceptualizing anxiety here as pathology, I approach it as a learned response to prolonged uncertainty.
-As Ahmed (2010) reminds us, emotions do not reside solely within individuals; they circulate through social and institutional arrangements.
+Rather than conceptualising anxiety here as pathology, I approach it as a learned response to prolonged uncertainty.
+As Ahmed (2010) reminds us, emotions reside within relationships and structures, beyond any single individual; they circulate through social and institutional arrangements.

-Packing on January 1, anxiety appears not as panic but as an impulse.
+Packing on January 1, anxiety appears as an impulse rather than panic.
 The urge to overpack.
 The desire to anticipate every scenario.
 The need to force clarity before it is available.
 These impulses are familiar.
-They once functioned as strategies of safety.
+They once served as safety strategies.

 What shifts in this moment is my response.
 Instead of obeying the impulse to force certainty, I practice restraint.
 I leave space in the suitcase.
 I allow questions to remain unanswered.
-In doing so, I engage what Brown (2021) describes as vulnerability not as exposure for its own sake, but as a willingness to remain present without guarantees.
+In doing so, I engage what Brown (2021) describes as vulnerability as a willingness to remain present without guarantees, beyond any performance of exposure.

 Relearning Safety Through Ordinary Acts

-Much of the literature on trauma-informed and somatic inquiry emphasizes that safety is not established cognitively, but experientially (van der Kolk, 2015; Carello & Butler, 2015).
+Much of the literature on trauma-informed and somatic inquiry emphasises that safety is established experientially rather than cognitively (van der Kolk, 2014; Carello & Butler, 2015).
 Packing becomes one such ordinary site of relearning safety.

 Folding clothes slowly.
 Choosing comfort over appearance.
-Closing a suitcase that does not strain at the seams.
+Closing a suitcase that rests easy at the seams.
 These small acts register in the body as signals: there is no emergency here.
 Nothing needs to be forced.

 This reframing matters.
 In neoliberal academic cultures that reward speed, output, and endurance, rest and restraint are often misread as failure (Hersey, 2022).
-Yet what unfolds here is not disengagement, but recalibration.
+Yet what unfolds here is recalibration rather than disengagement.
 A shift from vigilance to attentiveness.

 A common narrative trap in stories of departure is idealization.
 The assumption that leaving automatically produces healing, clarity, or transformation.
 I resist this framing intentionally.

 As I pack, I refuse to script who I will be on the other side of this journey.
-I do not require the destination to justify the leaving.
+The destination requires no justification for leaving.
 This aligns with Nash and Bradley’s (2011) description of Scholarly Personal Narrative as one that resists premature closure, allowing meaning to emerge rather than be imposed.

 What I carry forward instead is presence.
 Attention.
 A commitment to noticing without narrating every experience into productivity or insight.